WasiqB/wasiqb.github.io/_posts/2019-03-03-mavenproject-vs-javaproject.md

 Many people are aware of Maven.
 But if I ask why would you prefer Maven based Java project over simple Java project?
 Many may give just a normal answer like “Maven has the ability to download dependencies automatically based on the dependencies block you put in respective maven project’s pom.xml file”.

 Yes, that’s true and its one of the major bonus point of maven based java project.
-But there are certain other benefits in maven which when utilized fully can help you a lot in managing and implementing your project.
+But there are certain other benefits in maven which when utilised fully can help you a lot in managing and implementing your project.

 Let me describe you all the benefits of using maven on by one.